 Repair of a Thoracic Aortic Aneurysm

 Thoracic Endovascular Aortic Repair

 Transcarotid Artery Revascularization

 The vascular surgeon usually treats you on an ongoing basis for decades.
-The vascular surgeon very often has long-term relationships with patients because the vascular disease can be a long-term condition.
-You can trust a vascular surgeon to care about your long term health.
+The vascular surgeon very often has long-term relationships with patients because vascular disease can be a long-term condition.
+You can trust a vascular surgeon to care about your long-term health.

 By combining the latest technology with traditional techniques, we give our patients at St. John’s Riverside Hospital, the best care in the New York metropolitan region.